tc39/proposal-smart-pipelines/readme.md

 errors], not subtle runtime bugs.

 It should always be easy to find the origin of a topic binding, without looking deeply into the stack.
-Topic references are therefore bound only in the bodies of pipelines, and they cannot be used within `function`, `class`, `for`, `while`, `catch`, and `with` statements (see [Core Proposal][]).
+Topic references are therefore bound only in the steps of pipelines, and they cannot be used within `function`, `class`, `for`, `while`, `catch`, and `with` statements (see [Core Proposal][]).
 When the developer wishes to trace the origin of a topic binding, they may be certain